+The financial statements have been prepared on a going concern basis, which assumes the district will be able to realize its assets and settle its liabilities in the normal course of business for the foreseeable future.
 The District showed consecutive losses since the year ended December 31, 2002, through the year ended December 31, 2016.
-Beginning with 2016 and continuing through 2019 the operating loss declined steadily with positive net operating income reported in 2019 and 2020.
+Beginning with 2016 and continuing through 2019 the operating loss declined steadily with positive net operating income reported in 2019, 2020 and 2021.
 The balance owed to the County on registered warrants declined significantly in each year.
 In 2019, the County asserted in a letter to the District that registered warrants will be capped at \$500,000 beginning in 2020.
-The District has stayed significantly below this threshold in 2019 and 2020 and is no longer on registered warrant.
+The District has stayed significantly below this threshold in 2019, 2020 and 2021 and is no longer on registered warrant.
 Any amounts due to the County are based on current bill payment transactions.